krevanth/ZAP/README.txt

 -------------------------------------------------------------------------------

 ZAP uses a 17 stage execution pipeline to increase the speed of the flow of instructions to the processor.
-The 14 stage pipeline consists of Address Generator, Cache Access, Memory, Fetch, Instruction Buffer, Thumb Decoder, Pre-Decoder, Decoder, Issue, Shift, Execute, Cache Access, Memory and Writeback.
+The 17 stage pipeline consists of Address Generator, TLB Check, Cache Access, Memory, Fetch, Instruction Buffer, Thumb Decoder, Pre-Decoder, Decoder, Issue, Shift, Execute, TLB Check, Cache Access, Memory and Writeback.

 > To maintain compatibility with the ARMv5TE standard, reading the program counter (PC) will return PC + 8 when read.